Inbibo/adonisfx_docs/docs/licensing.md

 To run the floating server (after following the activation steps) execute the following command: `TurboFloatServer.exe -x` or `TurboFloatServer.exe -x -pdets="YourTurboActivate.dat" -config="Config.xml"` when using sutom destinations for the `.xml` and `.dat` files.

 #### Configure the server address on the machine with AdonisFX installed

+Some environment variables have to be tweaked to be able to lanch AdonisFX in floating licensing mode.

 Configure the following environment variables:

 1. `ADN_LICENSE_MODE` to `1`.
 2. `ADN_LICENSE_SERVER` to `<ip-address>:<port-number>`.
 Eg. `127.0.0.1:13`.
 If no port was provided whe system will default to port `13`.
 3. When launching AdonisFX in the target DCC, if the connection to the active license server could be established, it will try to obtain a valid lease.